OpenSignLabs/OpenSign/docs/docs/help/Templates/create-template.md

 <img width="828" alt="Create Template" src="https://github.com/user-attachments/assets/1248b9c8-db51-4dd3-bd1c-e1630b998ffc" />

 **Add Roles**: In the roles section on the right, click "+ Add role" to specify the roles involved in the document, such as Candidate, HR, and Manager.
-**Assign Widgets to Roles**: Click on each role to highlight it, then drag and drop the widget to assign it to that role.
-  - **[1] Assign signature widget**: The signature widget is used to add a signature to the document.
-Each role must have at least one signature widget assigned.

-Select the Role from the right side panel, click on the signature widget, and position it where the signature is required.
-You can place multiple signature widgets for each Role, as required.

-  After placing the Signature widget, you will see the options on the widget such as:
-  - **Add Signer/Change Signer**: Clicking the first icon on the signature widget allows you to change the signer.
-You can choose from existing signers in the dropdown or add a new signer.

 Optionally, you can assign a role to each signer, such as:

 **Signer**: If the role is selected as Signer, the signer must fill in all required fields while signing the document before they can complete the signing process.